pvcraven/opensource_article/opensource_article.md

 # Easy 2D Game Creation With Python And Arcade

 [Python](https://opensource.com/resources/python) is a outstanding language for people learning.
 In addition Python is perfect for anyone wanting to "get stuff done" and not spend heaps of time on boilerplate code.
 [Arcade](http://arcade.academy) is a Python library for creating 2D video games.
 It is painless to get get started using, and very capable as you gain experience.
 This article will show you how to use Python and Arcade to program video games.

 I started development on Arcade after teaching students using the [PyGame](https://www.pygame.org) library.
 I taught using PyGame for almost 10 years in person and developed the on-line site [ProgramArcadeGames.com](http://ProgramArcadeGames.com) for learning to program.
 PyGame is great, but eventually I felt like I was wasting time having to cover for [bugs that were never fixed](https://stackoverflow.com/questions/10148479/artifacts-when-drawing-primitives-with-pygame).
 I worried about teaching things like the [event loop](https://www.pygame.org/docs/tut/tom_games2.html) which was no longer the way we code.
 I had a
 [whole section](http://programarcadegames.com/index.php?chapter=introduction_to_graphics&lang=en#section_5_1)
 where I explained why the y-coordinates were reversed.
 I didn't hold a lot of hope for the future as PyGame was seldom updated, and it is based on an old [SDL 1 ](https://www.libsdl.org/download-1.2.php) library, rather than something like more modern like OpenGL.

 I wanted a library that was easier to use, more powerful, and used some of the new features of Python 3 like decorators and type-hinting.
 Arcade is it.
 And this is how to get started.

 ## Installation

 Arcade, like many other packages, is available via [PyPi](https://pypi.python.org/pypi).
 That means you can install Arcade using the `pip` command.
 (Or the [pipenv](https://opensource.com/article/18/2/why-python-devs-should-use-pipenv) command.)
 If you already have Python installed, you can likely just open up a command prompt on Windows and type:

-`pip install aracde`
+`pip install arcade`

 Or on MacOS and Linux type:

 `pip3 install arcade`

 For more detailed installation instructions you can refer to the [Arcade installation documentation](http://arcade.academy/installation.html).

 ## Simple Drawing